 The company recognised interest on effective interest rate for all financial assets whether credit-impaired or nor credit-impaired till 31st March, 2021.
 For credit-impaired financial assets, interest was being recognised on the carrying amount remaining after deducting loss allowance.
-The company has changed its accounting policy whereby interest income on stage 3 assets (except for assets which are standard as per IRAC norms) shall not be recognized in books of accounts with effect from 1st April 2021.
-Accordingly, interest income is lower by Rs.1289.58 Lakh.
-Net Profit of the year is lower by Rs.490.93 Lakhs (Net of ECL & Deferred Tax).
+The Company has changed its accounting policy whereby interest income on stage 3 assets (except on the assets which are standard under IRAC norms) shall not be recorded in the books of accounts with effect from 1st April,2021.